Jinn42/continuous-optimization/README.md

 # continuous-optimization
-An example of full implementation of optimization algorithms fixed step gradient; gradient with projection; conjugate gradient
+An example of full implementation of optimization algorithms.

+fixed step gradient; gradient with projection; conjugate gradient